 The results of this unique way of interior design are incredible!

 Above is one of the quirkiest rooms.
 The Art Room is creatively inspiring with plenty of natural light and complimentary colours.
-There are even items hanging from the ceiling, just to give a truly hipster vibe!
+There are even items hanging from the ceiling, just to give a true hipster vibe!

 The room below is probably my favourite though.
-The Boardroom retains the original elegance of it’s previous use before the hostel became Hostel ROOM, despite being one of the largest.
+The Boardroom retains the original elegance of its previous use before the hostel became Hostel ROOM, despite being one of the largest.

 And if you’re visiting for a romantic weekend away, Hostel ROOM even provides a private “Love” room complete with a double bed that is available for as little as €60 if you’re lucky!

 Edit 12th June 2017: Fancy you’re own stunning attic apartment?!

 In 2017 Hostel ROOM Rotterdam renovated their staff apartment on the very top floor of the building.
 And now it’s a beautifully chic self-contained room, complete with shower and kitchenette, for those of you really looking for luxury!

 Each bunk-bed in Hostel ROOM Rotterdam came equipped with under-bunk luggage storage which is possible to lock if you carry your own padlock with you.
 There is also no need to worry if you arrive before check-in as there is a free luggage storage room which is kept locked at all times.

 None of the rooms I saw had en-suite washing facilities, but there are more than enough male and female bathrooms on each floor.
 The showers were adequate and always warm, with enough space that there is room to change without getting your clothes wet.

 Each morning the hostel lays out a great breakfast spread.